Mnemotechnician/achievements/README.md

 TOFIX
 * Fix BuildBlocksObjective not decrementing on deconstruction
-* Fix the first achievement not being completed when the tree is reset
+* TileIndexer fails to keep the deconstructed buildings in heap, it needs to use soft references and remove them after a delay, not relying on the garbage collector.